Let’s talk kitchens

-I went with a Kohler cast iron white sink with chrome facet fixtures.
+I went with a Kohler cast iron white sink with chrome faucet fixtures.

 This sink looks just as good as the day we installed it 2 1/2 years ago.

-I clean with baking soda and/or soft scrub.
+I clean the sink with baking soda and/or soft scrub.

 This white and black rug creates contrast with the dark wood floors.